The

 with PTSD, Inc. (2014).
 PTSD and the

-Brain--Including a (non-clinical) PTSD
+Brain--Including a (non-clinical)

-Self-Check--in case you're questioning
+PTSD Self-Check--in case you're

-whether you're living with it.
+questioning whether you're living

 Mindworks